plagache/tensor.nn/README.md

 ## Objectives
-Create a machine learning framework based on the [micrograd](https://github.com/karpathy/micrograd) of [Andrej Karpathy](https://karpathy.ai/) with the addition of a tensor class based on numpy.
+Create a machine learning framework based on the [micrograd](https://github.com/karpathy/micrograd) of [Andrej Karpathy](https://karpathy.ai/) with the addition of a tensor class.
+A Tensor being a multidimensional array, in our case based on numpy ndarray.

 - Build and train a small neural network to detect handwritten digits
-    - [x] Relu / maybe a problem with backward
+    - [x] Relu
     - [x] dot
+    - [ ] log
+    - [ ] exp
-    - [ ] logsoftmax
+    - [ ] pow

 ## ToDo